williamlake/AChanceOfCloud/README.md

 Simple API that exposes two Weather webservices via REST interfaces

 The Filesystem can be imported into Anypoint Studio via the Import Anypoint Studio Project From File System option.
-Ensure the Filesystem is placed within your Anypoint Studio workspace
+Ensure the Filesystem is placed within your Anypoint Studio workspace.

 The RAML API Specification Files can be found within \src\main\resources\api.